Meet our Activities Coordinator, Mary Hamshere

 Our fund allows us to put on special events, organise additional outings and purchase additional games or equipment that the residents themselves decide that they would like over and above our daily programme.

-There are plenty of interesting activities planned throughout October here at Milford House.
+There are lots of fun activities planned throughout the month of January here at Milford.

 Don't Dine Alone